ICanBoogie/CLDR/MIGRATION.md

 ### Other Changes

-- Some code is now generated from CLDR data, such as `Units` getters and methods.
+- Some code is now generated from CLDR data, such as `Units` getters and methods, or `LocaleId`.